 Acceptance into the program is contingent upon satisfying UNSW admission/academic requirements and locating a supervisor within the School of BABS.
 Students are encouraged to approach team leaders at any time for further information about suitable research projects.

 It is essential for you to have identified a BABS supervisor who has agreed to take you on as a student prior to applying.
-View the BABS Honours Information Booklet and the BABS HDR Information Handbook for supervisors, projects and research areas.
+View the BABS Honours Information Booklet and the BABS HDR Information Booklet for supervisors, projects and research areas.

 Applicants may view the application procedures on the GRS website.